eo33/ecommerce-app/README.md

 #### Tasks:

-1. Implement an intuitive mechanism for adding products to the shopping cart.
+1. Implement an intuitive mechanism for adding products to the shopping cart from the product page.
 1. Develop a user-friendly cart interface that displays a clear summary of the items, quantities, and individual prices.
 1. Implement functionality that enables users to modify the quantities of items directly within the cart interface.
 1. Integrate a simple process that allows users to remove items from the cart with minimal effort.